Our complaints handling policy

 1. We will send you a letter acknowledging receipt of your complaint within five working days of your raising your concerns, enclosing a copy of this procedure.
 If you require this to be in large print or if you would like to have this by way of a CD in order that you are able to read it on a computer, this sometimes will allow the text to be read to you if you have access to the correct computer programme, then please let us know.

 2. We will then investigate your complaint.
-This will normally involve passing your complaint to our client care partner, Catherine Stewart, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our client care partner, Mark Davies, who will review your matter file and speak to the member of staff who acted for you.

-3. Catherine Stewart will then invite you to a meeting to discuss and, it is hoped, resolve your complaint.
-She will do this within 14 working days of sending you the acknowledgement letter.
+3. Mark Davies will then invite you to a meeting to discuss and, it is hoped, resolve your complaint.
+He will do this within 14 working days of sending you the acknowledgement letter.

-4. Within three working days of the meeting, Catherine Stewart will write to you to confirm what took place and any solutions she has agreed with you.
+4. Within three working days of the meeting, Mark Davies will write to you to confirm what took place and any solutions he has agreed with you.

 6. At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments.
 Depending on the matter we may at this stage arrange for another Director to review the decision.